MicrosoftDocs/sql-docs/docs/2014/database-engine/create-unique-constraints.md

 ms.assetid: a86f9d6f-f242-43be-b65d-b3435b71b62a
 caps.latest.revision: 18
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create Unique Constraints
-  You can create a unique constraint in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)] to ensure no duplicate values are entered in specific columns that do not participate in a primary key.
+  You can create a unique constraint in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)] to ensure no duplicate values are entered in specific columns that do not participate in a primary key.
 Creating a unique constraint automatically creates a corresponding unique index.

  **In This Topic**